InstaMarch/talks/in-progress.md

 * Listening as a service III: Opposite Perspectives
 * What is Imaginary Sophism?
 * Scapegoating helps nobody!
 * Collective survival and the individual
+* Beyond good and bad: the tragic metaphysics of great literary criticism